You have no items in your shopping cart.

 Background and Cultivation:

 Anjii White tea is a super-premium green tea made from carefully selected buds, hand-plucked before the Qīngmíng Festival in early spring.
 It is prized among China's tea connoisseurs as it is made from the pinnacle grade leaves.
 Anji White tea is the “rawest” form of camellia sinensis, the wonderful plant which produces yellow, green, and black teas.
 The processing involves spreading out the leaves to dry, baking to deactivate the enzymes, followed be a light roast in a large wok to lock in the flavor.
-Our Anji White tea is cultivated by a seventh generation tea farmer whose plantations spot the mountainsides of a remote valley outside of Hangzhou.
+Our Anji White tea is cultivated by a seventh generation tea farmer on a beautiful organic tea farm whose plantations spot the mountainsides of a remote valley in Zhejiang province, China.

 Anji White tea has two to three times more amino acids than other green teas, which helps build muscle, boost energy, recovery, mood, brain function, and reduce fat loss.
 Because it is among the least processed teas, it also has a higher concentration of antioxidants.
 Western and Eastern medicine believe tea’s free radical scavenging and cellular defense boosting capabilities and promote graceful aging.
 Like other green teas, it also boosts the immune system against illnesses (like the flu), helps fight diseases (especially osteoporosis and diabetes) and certain cancers.
 Studies have found promising results for the use of green teas in the prevention or treatment of arthritis, Alzheimer’s, dementia, Parkinson’s, among other conditions.
 It is also improves the health of teeth and gums and prevents bad breath.
 It is a natural treatment for patients suffering from diarrhea and vomiting.